psantema/extra_territorial_visits/README.md

   no        - neighbourhood order

-sex (contains sex of each individual)
+sex.csv (contains sex of each individual)
   ID  - unique identifier for each individual sex - sex of indvidual (1=male, 2=female)

-terrbox (contains which territory each box belonged to in each year) year_     - box       - unique identifier for each nestbox territory - unique identifier for each territory
+terrbox.csv (contains which territory each box belonged to in each year) year_     - box       - unique identifier for each nestbox territory - unique identifier for each territory

-transponders (contains transponder number of each individual) ID          - unique identifier for each individual transponder - unique identifier for each transponder sex         - sex of indvidual (1=male, 2=female)
+transponders.csv (contains transponder number of each individual) ID          - unique identifier for each individual transponder - unique identifier for each transponder sex         - sex of indvidual (1=male, 2=female)

-visits_all (contains all extra-territorial nestbox visits) year_       -
+visits_all.csv (contains all extra-territorial nestbox visits) year_       -
   yday        - day of year (1 = Jan 1)
   ID          - unique identifier for each individual